carpentries-incubator/astronaut-data-analysis-fair/README.md

 containing various imptovements made on the ["not so good" software project](https://github.com/carpentries-incubator/astronout-data-analyses-bad) we start the course with.

+The code analyses data on spacewalks by looking at time astronauts spent in space as well as the country the space mission originated from.

 ### Authors

 The main contributors to this repository are: